Louise-X10/WebApp-Hackathon/README.md

     - Initiate new game after game ends
     - Split tokens evenly for ties
 - Woking on
+  - makeFold
 - Online multi-user version with Socket.io
   - Client's ability:
     - move token and common table
     - control own table
     - select tokens (not visible to others, don't need to pass to server)
     - bet tokens (send value to server)
   - Server's ability:
     -   control next button and common table
     -   deal cards to all players and common table: deal cards value and call client to display cards
 - To be completed
   - Players can only flip their own cards
   - Refine multiple token movement (animate different target positions), adjust delay